 Hollywood High: Achieve The Honorable

 A 15-year-old girl leaves her college prep academy for the local public high school with over forty languages spoken among the students, no single racial heritage the majority, circumstances ranging from students living on the streets to the wealthy homes in the hills, violence targeting the gay students.
 Written in reaction to witnessing gay students bullied in high school, and in gratitude for the richness of diversity my high school offered.

-Caroline Black, a rookie psychology intern, goes through one year of training, working with her first patient – a young man who is stormy, seductive and complex.
-Written in support of sexual assault survivors, in support of same-sex parents, and as a voice against the stigma of therapy, and with deep respect for the human capacity to heal.
+A rookie psychology intern goes through one year of training, working with her first patient – a young man who is stormy, seductive, brilliant and troubled.
+Written in support of same-sex parents, as a voice against the stigma of therapy, and with deep respect for the human capacity to heal.